WPChill/strong-testimonials/readme.txt

 **Manage testimonials** just like posts and pages, including Featured Images and Categories.

+---

+Strong Testimonials is a **work in progress**.

+This is my project for learning plugin development and sharpening my skills.
+It will always be free and, in a sense, the flagship product of WP Mission.

+If you do not tolerate occasional bugs and frequent updates well, then please consider another plugin.

+Or I will gladly build a custom version for you with just the features you want.
+Your version will not track with the latest version and you won't have to worry about updates.
+Your first custom version is free with lifetime support (fixing bugs, keeping up with WordPress, resolving conflicts with other plugins, CSS help) but future modifications will have a price tag.

+On the other hand, if you want

+* to participate in this plugin's development by offering ideas and feedback,
+* the prompt, personal attention of its developer (who will move mountains to resolve issues),
+* features that other plugins offer at a price,

+then welcome aboard!

+You have been warned :)

+---

 = What's New in Version 1.7 =

 * Finally!
-[Custom fields](http://www.wpmission.com/tutorials/customize-the-form-in-strong-testimonials/).
+Custom fields.
 Change the testimonial submission form to meet your needs.
 Change which client fields appear underneath each testimonial.

 = What's New in Version 1.6 =

 * Added support for the [Really Simple Captcha](http://wordpress.org/plugins/really-simple-captcha/) plugin which you may know from [Contact Form 7](http://wordpress.org/plugins/contact-form-7/).
 Nice!
 * Fixed a conflict with other plugins or themes also using the Cycle jQuery plugin.

 = What's New in Version 1.5 =